 “I know somewhere I’d like to go to,” I tell Giristroula.

-It’s not often we’ve actually had a reason, somewhere to aim for, on our whole tour around Britain.
-We’ve usually just moved forward in a kind of unthinking perpetual motion.
+It’s not often we’ve actually had a reason, somewhere to aim for, on our whole tour around Britain, we’ve usually just moved forward in a kind of unthinking perpetual motion.
 But this time there is something I’d like to see.

 The only other people getting on the 37 bus to Spalding are two old ladies and a young, overweight, goth with purple hair, black t-shirt and a pentangle necklace.
 One of the old ladies – badly dyed jet black hair and thick gold jewellery – buttonholes the driver.
-She’d clearly suffered some sort of accident on the bus before.
+She’d clearly suffered some sort of accident on this bus route before.

 “If I hadn’t been knocked out, I would have called the police,” she says.
 “But I’m going to sue.
 Oh don’t you worry about that, I’m going to sue alright.”